These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

-Customers find the book an easy and enjoyable read with delightful prose.
+Customers find the book easy and enjoyable to read, with delightful prose, and one customer mentions it kept them engaged until the end.

 "...In short, this is a wonderful, wonderful book which provides a fantastic life lesson to us all in patience, the art of courtship and romance and..."
 Read more